tbaudier/OSIRIS/README.md

 * You can deploy an i2b2/SHRINE instance using the Docker installation [here](https://github.com/CARPEM/SHRINEDocker) provided by SiRIC CARPEM.

 ## MED-OSIRIS Steering Committee Reports
-* You can read the reports and presentations of the Steering Committee's Meetings at [COPIL MED-OSIRIS/](COPIL MED-OSIRIS/)
+* You can read the reports and presentations of the Steering Committee's Meetings at ["COPIL MED-OSIRIS"/](COPIL MED-OSIRIS/)